Visual and Performing Arts

 Facilities and Resources

-• The Lawrence A. Wien Black Box Experimental Theatre at the Quick Center for the Arts is the home of Theatre Fairfield, the production wing of the Theatre Program.
+The Wien Black Box Theatre at the Quick Center for the Arts is the home of Theatre Fairfield, the production wing of the Theatre Program.

-• The Canisius 15 Theatre Lab is the central campus home of the Theatre Program where rehearsals, classes, and workshops are held.
+The Canisius 15 Theatre Lab is the central campus home of the Theatre Program where classes, and workshops are held.

-• The Fairfield University Art Museum (FUAM) encompasses galleries for the permanent collection and rotating exhibitions in Bellarmine Hall, and the Walsh Gallery for larger special exhibitions in the Quick Center for the Arts.
+- The Fairfield University Art Museum (FUAM) encompasses galleries for the permanent collection and rotating exhibitions in Bellarmine Hall, and the Walsh Gallery for larger special exhibitions in the Quick Center for the Arts.
 It is an essential academic and cultural resource that brings original works of art to the Fairfield University community, and to the residents of Fairfield County and beyond.
 The small but choice permanent collection features European and American paintings, drawings, prints and photographs, as well as a group of Asian, African, and Pre-Columbian objects.
-This is augmented by antiquities and medieval objects on long-term loan from the Metropolitan Museum of Art, the Worcester Art Museum, the Yale University Art Gallery, and the American Numismatic Society, Asian art on loan from the Columbia University Collection, and European paintings and objects borrowed from private collections.
+This is augmented by antiquities and medieval objects on long-term loan from the Metropolitan Museum of Art, the Worcester Art Museum, the Yale University Art Gallery, the American Numismatic Society, and European paintings and objects borrowed from private collections.
 Exhibitions showcase works of art in all media from a broad swathe of time periods and world cultures.
 The Lukacs and Experimental Art Galleries feature exhibitions by student artists, studio art classes, and contemporary artists.

 Internships